Indian and Pakistani troops exchange fire in Kashmir

 “We will pursue them to the ends of the Earth.”

-Denying any involvement, Islamabad called attempts to link Pakistan to the Pahalgam attack “frivolous” and vowed to respond to any Indian action.
+UN spokesman Stephane Dujarric told reporters in New York that issues between the countries “can be and should be resolved peacefully through meaningful mutual engagement”.

+Meanwhile US President Donald Trump downplayed the tensions, saying aboard Air Force One that the dispute will get “figured out, one way or another”.

-Kashmir has been divided between India and Pakistan since their independence in 1947, with both claiming the territory in full but governing separate portions of it.
+Kashmir has been divided between India and Pakistan since their independence in 1947.
+Both claim the territory in full but govern separate portions of it.

 Rebel groups have waged an insurgency in Indian-controlled Kashmir since 1989, demanding independence or a merger with Pakistan.